mshakya/PiReT-OME/README.md

 `sum_gene_count`: directory with results of reads count per sample.
 Calculated using `htseq-count  -t gene -q -i locus_tag`.
 Also see `readcounts.expriment.txt`.

 `eukarya.fai`: Indexed reference sequence from `eukarya.fa` using `samtools faidx`.
 A four column table with NAME, LENGTH, OFFSET, LINEBASES, and LINEWIDTH

+`process_current.log`: Created at the end of the pipeline indicating, successful run.

 ## Removing PiReT